-- (a) delete the definition of "Commercial lot" and insert- - ""Commercial lot" means a lot where a commercial use is or may be permitted under the local planning scheme, and is or will be the predominant use of the lot, and no residential use is a use of the lot; " - (b) within the definition of "front boundary" delete "on more that one" and insert "on more than one"; - (c) delete the definition of "Industrial lot" and insert- - " "Industrial lot" means a lot where an industrial use is or may be permitted under the local planning scheme and is or will be the predominant use of the lot, and no residential use is a use of the lot; " - (d) insert in alphabetical order- - " "local planning scheme" means a local planning scheme of the local government made under the Planning and Development Act 2005;" - (e) within the definition of "Residential lot" delete "the predominant" and insert "a"; - (f) delete the definition of "Town planning scheme".
+- (a) delete the definition of "Commercial lot" and insert- - ""Commercial lot" means a lot where a commercial use is or may be permitted under the local planning scheme, and is or will be the predominant use of the lot, and no residential use is a use of the lot; " - (b) within the definition of "front boundary" delete "on more that one" and insert "on more than one"; - (c) delete the definition of "Industrial lot" and insert- - " "Industrial lot" means a lot where an industrial use is or may be permitted under the local planning scheme and is or will be the predominant use of the lot, and no residential use is a use of the lot; " - (d) insert in alphabetical order- - " "local planning scheme" means a local planning scheme of the local government made under the Planning and Development Act 2005;" - (e) within the definition of "Residential lot" delete "the predominant" and insert "a"; - (f) after the definition of "thoroughfare" delete "; and" and insert "." - (fg) delete the definition of "Town planning scheme";

-- (1) Delete clause 2.1(1) and insert - - "(1) A person shall not erect a dividing fence or a boundary fence that is not a sufficient fence unless - (a) in respect of a dividing fence - - (i) All the owners of land that the dividing fence separates agree in writing to the type of dividing fence that is to be erected and that fence is designed by a suitably qualified structural engineer and constructed in accordance with that design; or - (ii) The dividing fence is determined to be a sufficient fence, for the purposes of the Dividing Fences Act 1961, by a magistrates court, under the Dividing Fences Act 1961; or - (iii) The approval of the local government has been obtained for such a fence." - (2) Delete clauses 2.1(5) and 2.1(6)
+- (1) Delete clause 2.1(1) and insert - - "(1) A person shall not erect a dividing fence or a boundary fence that is not a sufficient fence unless - (a) in respect of a dividing fence - - (i) All the owners of land that the dividing fence separates agree in writing to the type of dividing fence that is to be erected and that fence does not exceed 2400 millimetres in height and is designed by a suitably qualified structural engineer and constructed in accordance with that design; or - (ii) The dividing fence is determined to be a sufficient fence, for the purposes of the Dividing Fences Act 1961, by a magistrates court, under the Dividing Fences Act 1961; or - (iii) The approval of the local government has been obtained for such a fence." - (2) Delete clauses 2.1(5) and 2.1(6)